KAuser2094/computercraft/common/README.md

 A way to work with peripherals using classes from the `Class` module whilst working wherever a wrapped peripheral would.
 Also includes a `PeripheralManager` that can (If you provide it with preipheral events) hold all peripherals on a network and help manage them, making sure that you aren't using redundant class instances.

+### Tabula

+A generic table module, is technically a class but can be used like a module (For the most part) on any table.
+Also includes more specific table like objects, like sets and arrays.

 ## Types

 Holds non functional code to introduce types.